Preparing for your clinical placement

 All students need to be aware of and comply with Queensland Health’s policies and guidelines related to infection prevention to ensure their own personal safety and that of patients and staff.
 This includes information about standard precautions, sharps safety, and broader infection management advice.

-You will receive a certificate of completion at the end of the training and must retain this and provide it to your education provider and/or Queensland Health supervisor, as requested.
+For iLearn modules, you will receive a certificate of completion at the end of the training.
+You must retain this and provide it to your education provider and/or Queensland Health supervisor, as requested.
+For learning management system (LMS) training/learning modules, your completion will be recorded locally by the Hospital and Health Services and may not be transferable between facilities.

 Codes of conduct and cultural practice